rabbitGraned/Lamp-Material-Setup/README.md

 To install the tool as a Maya script, download the archive directly from GitHub or bend the repository to the `C:\Users\[Username]\Documents\maya\modules` folder.

 In the Maya menu, go to `Window > Settings/Preferences > Plug-in Manager`.
 Find the **lampMSPlugin.py** plugin and load it.
-If the plugin is not loaded automatically, select it using the `Plug-in manager > Browse > path/lampMSPlugin.py`,
+If the plugin is not loaded automatically, select it using the `Plug-in Manager > Browse > path/lampMSPlugin.py`,

 #### Script